openstack-archive/astara/doc/source/state_machine.rst

 :Up: VM is known to be up (pingable).
 :Configured: VM is known to be configured.
 :Restart Needed: VM needs to be rebooted.
+:Gone: The router definition has been removed from neutron.